What caused the terrible Great Depression?

 Causes of the Great Depression

-When the US stock exchange experienced a dramatic drop in share prices, people's personal wealth disappeared in one day, which resulted in dramatic economic changes.
+When the US stock market experienced a dramatic drop in share prices, people's personal wealth disappeared in one day, which resulted in dramatic economic changes.

 The stock market crash occurred on 'Black Tuesday', the 29th of October 1929.